Set Packing#

 Constraint: each element in \(U\) appears in exactly one selected subset#

-We simply counts the number of sets we include as the following.
+We simplify counting the number of sets we include as follows.

 Modeling by JijModeling#